CALIFORNIA LEMON LAW ADVOCATES, CALL (323) 675-3282 FOR YOUR FREE CASE EVALUATION - AVAILABLE 24/7.

 5. File a Lemon Law claim: Your lawyer will help you start a Lemon Law claim and explain to you the options you may be faced with.
 Your attorney can also help you negotiate for a better outcome.

-In most cases, you can’t return the car to the dealer without first working through the appropriate steps.
+In some cases, you can’t return the car to the dealer without first working through the appropriate steps.
 Continue to take care of the vehicle and payments until you are given further instructions from a lawyer.

 There’s also the option to file with some consumer protection agencies, such as the state’s attorney general’s office or the Better Business Bureau (BBB).
 In addition to the attorney general and online review sites, you can learn more about your rights through the National Consumer Law Center (NCLC) and get direction on your next legal steps.